The Holocaust in German-occupied Serbia

-The Holocaust in German-occupied Serbia was part of the European-wide Holocaust, the Nazi genocide against Jews during World War II, which occurred in the Territory of the Military Commander in Serbia, the military administration of the Third Reich established after the April 1941 invasion of Yugoslavia.
+During the Holocaust in the Territory of the Military Commander in Serbia, the military administration of Nazi Germany established after the April 1941 invasion of Yugoslavia, Jewish and Romani people were subjected to genocidal acts.
 The crimes were primarily committed by the German occupation authorities who implemented Nazi racial policies, assisted by the collaborationist forces of the successive puppet governments established by the Germans in the occupied territory.

 Immediately after the occupation, the occupation authorities introduced racial laws, labeling Jews and Romani as Untermensch ("sub-humans").
 They also appointed two Serbian civil puppet governments to carry out administrative tasks in accordance with German direction and supervision.

 Jews were the primary target but Romani were also targeted for elimination.
 The perpetrators of the Holocaust was the Nazi German Wehrmacht stationed in German-occupied Serbia.
 The main engine of extermination was the regular German army.
 They carried out operations with the assistance of Milan Nedić's puppet government and Dimitrije Ljotić's fascist organization Yugoslav National Movement (Zbor), which had joint control over the Banjica concentration camp in Belgrade along with the German Gestapo.
 The murders were primarily carried out in concentration camps and gas vans.
 In May 1942, occupied Serbia became one of the first territories declared judenfrei.
 The Nazis systematically murdered approximately 18,000 Serbian Jews in the occupied territory.

-The main Holocaust perpetrators in Serbia - Nazi German officers Harald Turner, August Meyszner and Johann Fortner - were extradited after the war to Yugoslavia, where they were tried and executed.
+The main Holocaust perpetrators in Serbia - Nazi German officers Harald Turner, August Meyszner, Wilhelm Fuchs and Johann Fortner - were extradited after the war to Yugoslavia, where they were tried and executed.
 Milan Nedić was imprisoned by the Yugoslav authorities, but committed suicide soon after, while Ljotić was killed in a car accident.
 As of 2019, 139 Serbians have been recognized as Righteous Among the Nations.